ArbitrumFoundation/governance/README.md

 yarn deploy:governance
 ```

-Script deploys and initializes governances contracts.
+Script deploys and initializes governance contracts.
 Addresses of deployed contracts are stored in `files/local/deployedContract.json`.
 Script will also deploy TokenDistributor and set token recipients.
 Depending on the number of recipients this process could take up to few hours.
 Once deployment is finished make sure everything is properly deployed:
 ```
 yarn verify:governance
 ```

-Additionally we shall check tokens were properly distributed to all the parties as intended:
+Additionally we shall check tokens were properly distributed to all the stakeholders as intended:
 ```
 yarn verify:distribution
 ```